 - Learn how to include someone suffering with PTSD into his or her own realization of healing.

 This course has been designed to meet the MN Board of Nursing and MN Board of Social Work continuing education requirements.
-Application for 10 hours of continuing education credit have been submitted to the following:
+10 hours of continuing education has been submitted for approval for the following:

 MN Board of Marriage and Family Therapy